 How much weight can an air mattress hold?

 Here’s a general guideline that you can use to figure out how much weight your air mattress can hold:

 - Twin size mattress – one person who weighs approximately 300lbs

-- Full-size mattress- it can hold around two people who weight around 450 lbs together
+- Full-size mattress- it can hold two people who weigh 450 lbs together

 - Queen size mattress – will be able to hold two people who weight approximately 600 lbs together

 However, these are just the general guidelines to consider when choosing your bed.
 Carefully read the owner’s manual for your specific airbed.